-These samoosas (samosas) are a childhood favorite of mine, and many people around the world.
+These samoosas (Cape Malay Samosas) are a childhood favorite of mine, and many people around the world.
 They’re made two different ways here: one with spiced potato and the other with a vegetable & meat mixed filling.

 Samoosas (samosas) are some of the most popular snacks all around the world.
 You can find them in India, in Central, Southwest and Southeast Asia, in the Arabian countries, the Mediterranean, North Africa, and of course South Africa.